sirio81/vmcli/README.md

     45.2.168.192.in-addr.arpa       name = test005.

-If your vmcli is slow at responding, you are probably not able to resolve a host ip.
+If your vmcli is responding slowly, you are probably not able to resolve a host ip.
-You'll notice that pinging a host requires lot's of time.
+You'll notice that pinging a host, requires lot's of time.

-(In the example below, it take 3 second for 4 requests).
+(In the example below, it takes 3 second for 4 requests).

     $ ping -c 4 test005
     PING test005.extensys.lan (192.168.2.45) 56(84) bytes of data.